mr4tt/zotbot/README.md

 - [Sinking of MV Sewol](https://en.wikipedia.org/w/index.php?title=Sinking_of_MV_Sewol&oldid=1174672858) - The ferry MV Sewol sank on the morning of April 16, 2014, en route from Incheon towards Jeju in South Korea.
 The 6,825-ton vessel sent a distress signal from about 2.7 kilometres (1.7 mi; 1.5 nmi) north of Byeongpungdo at 08:58 KST (23:58 UTC, April 15, 2014).
 Out of 476 passengers and crew, 306 died in the disaster, including around 250 students fr...

 - [Zoot Suit Riots](https://en.wikipedia.org/w/index.php?title=Zoot_Suit_Riots&oldid=1175489390) - The Zoot Suit Riots were a series of riots that took place from June 3–8, 1943, in Los Angeles, California, United States, involving American servicemen stationed in Southern California and young Latino and Mexican American city residents.
 It was one of the dozen wartime industrial cities that suffered race-related riots in the summer of 1943, along...

-- [Uruguayan Air Force Flight 571](https://en.wikipedia.org/w/index.php?title=Uruguayan_Air_Force_Flight_571&oldid=1174909375) - Uruguayan Air Force Flight 571 was the chartered flight of a Fairchild FH-227D from Montevideo, Uruguay, to Santiago, Chile, that crashed in the Andes mountains on October 13, 1972.
-The accident and subsequent survival became known as the Andes flight disaster (Tragedia de los Andes) and the Miracle of the Andes (Milagro de los Andes).
-The inexperie...

-- [Baker-Miller pink](https://en.wikipedia.org/w/index.php?title=Baker-Miller_pink&oldid=1169008129) - Baker-Miller Pink, also known as P-618, Schauss pink, or Drunk-Tank Pink is a tone of pink which has been observed to temporarily reduce hostile, violent or aggressive behavior.
-It was originally created by mixing white indoor latex paint with red trim semi-gloss outdoor paint in a 1:8 ratio by volume.Alexander Schauss did extensive research into th...

 # misc
 - [Start Here](https://putthison.com/start-here/)